Schedule and pricing

 When is the Monolithic Dome Builders Workshop?

-MDI holds a Monolithic Dome Builders Workshop semi-annually in April and September.
-Typically the class is scheduled from Tuesday to Saturday on the first full week of the month.
+MDI holds the Monolithic Dome Builders Workshops semi-annually in April and September.
+Typically the class is scheduled from Tuesday to Saturday on the second or third full week of the month.
 Check our events calendar for specific dates and times.

 I can’t attend in April or September, can you offer classes in the summer?